adobe-platform/porter/docs/detailed_design/platform-service.md

 platform-service interface
 ==========================

-This is the interface services need to implement in order to work with porter.
+This is the interface between porter and the services it deploys.

 porter favors convention over configuration where possible.
 This document describes conventions used in porter, followed by the minimal configuration